 Your Council’s own website may also contain information about the provision of services in your local area and procedures.

-Alternatively, you can contact the Clerk to the Council.
+Alternatively, you can contact the Clerk to a council.
 Information concerning Community and Town Councils may also be obtained from One Voice Wales, the organisation that represents and provides support services to Community and Town Councils in Wales: www.onevoicewales.org.uk .